cronvel/terminal-kit/documentation.md

   if it is an Object then those properties are supported:
 	* mouse: if defined, it activate mouse event, those values are supported for 'mouse':
 		* 'button': report only button-event
-		* 'drag': report button-event, report motion-event only when a button is pressed (i.e. it is a mouse drag)
+		* 'drag': report button-event and report motion-event only when a button is pressed (i.e. a mouse drag)
-		* 'motion': report button-event & all motion-event, use it only when needed, many escape sequences are sent from the terminal
-		  (for example, one may consider this for script running over SSH)
+		* 'motion': report button-event and all motion-event, use it only when needed, many escape sequences are sent from the terminal (e.g. you may consider it for script running over SSH)
 	* focus: true/false: if defined and true, focus event will be reported (if your terminal support it - *xterm* does)

 This function turns input grabbing on, keyboard entries will not be echoed, and every input will generate an event